The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Data

+There is no photometric redshift information for UNIONS source galaxies yet.
+As a result, we have no way of knowing which sources are actually behind the lens and therefore which are affected by weak lensing.
+Some portion of the sources surrounding the lenses are actually satellite galaxies.
+These satellite galaxies are not affected by lensing, and may introduce bias in the form of coherent intrinsic alignment. \cite{SchBri10} propose a model for intrinsic alignments of galaxies.
+Their model is based on the linear alignment model, which assumes the alignment of galaxies is linearly proportional to the tidal field.
+This model predicts preferential radial alignment of satellites with the central galaxy.
+However, observational studies have found mixed results.
+Several studies of satellite alignment yield results consistent with random alignment \citep{SifHoeCac15, SchColFre13}, although preferential radial alignment has been observed in others \citep{SinManMor15,Georgiou19}.

+We also expect there to be an excess of satellites along the major axis of the lens light and a deficit along the minor axis, which will influence our measurement of the elliptical shear signal.
+This alignment between the satellite distribution and the alignment of the central galaxy has been observed by \cite{YangVanMo06}, who found a stronger alignment for red central galaxies.
+Our lenses, being LRGs, are therefore expected to be significantly aligned with their satellite populations.

+Light from the lens will contaminate the shape measurements of the plentiful sources along the lens major axis.
+This can lead to the shape measurement being biased in the radial direction \citep{SifHerHoe18}.
+If there is a significant preferential radial alignment, an excess of satellites along the major axis will lead to a larger negative contribution near the major axis.
+This will have the effect of adding a negative quadrupole term, or a negative halo ellipticity, to our results.

+In order to account for the effect of satellite galaxies on our results (which will be described in more detail in Section \ref{sec:model_satellites}), we need to model the anisotropic distribution of satellites.
+We write the observed surface number density of source galaxies around a lens galaxy as

+where $n\sbr{b}$ is the surface number density of background source galaxies (assumed to be uniform), and $w\sbr{p}(R, \theta)$ is the anisotropic projected cross-correlation of sources with a lens galaxy.
+In the second equality, we separate this into a monopole excess $\wpm$ and a quadrupolar angular dependence, where $\theta = 0 $ is aligned with the major axis of the light, and the amplitude of the quadrupole is denoted $a\sbr{q}$.

-The lenses were rotated to a coordinate system where the major axis of the lens galaxy light (as measured in the UNIONS catalogue) is aligned with the $x$-axis.
-The weighted source galaxy counts within an annulus 140-700 kpc/$h$ around each LRG were binned by azimuthal angle from the major axis.
+To measure these quantities, the lenses were rotated to a coordinate system where the major axis of the lens galaxy light (as measured in the UNIONS catalogue) is aligned with the $x$-axis.
+The region within 140-4200 kpc/$h$ from each LRG was divided into concentric annular bins.
+In each of those radial bins weighted source galaxy counts were binned by azimuthal angle from the major axis.
 For each angular bin, the uncertainty is the square root of the number of sources in the bin.
-Results for the DR7 LRGs are displayed in the upper panel Fig.~\ref{fig:angular_bins}.
-The azimuthal distribution of sources has a quadrupole dependence, with more sources along the major axis and fewer along the minor axis.
-Fitting a function of the form $\cos(2\theta)$, we find amplitude of the source galaxy azimuthal distribution function from the fit is ($3.6 \pm 0.3$)\%.